 SL and HL students of economics are presented with a common syllabus, with an HL extension in some topics.
 The syllabus for both SL and HL students requires the development of certain skills and techniques, attributes and knowledge-as described in the assessment objectives of the programme.
 While the skills and activity of studying economics are common to both SL and HL students, the HL student is required to acquire a further body of knowledge-including the ability to analyze, synthesize and evaluate that knowledge-and to develop quantitative skills in order to explain and analyze economic relationships.
-These quantitative skills are specifically assessed at HL in paper 3.
+These quantitative skills are specifically assessed at HL in paper 3

-Assessment component SL Weighting

-External 80%

-assessment Paper 1 40%

-An extended response paper 10,0

-Section A

-Syllabus content: section 1-microeconomics

-Students answer one question from a choice of two.

-Section B

-Syllabus content: section 2-macroeconomics

-Students answer one question from a choice of two.

-Paper 2

-A data response paper.

-Section A 40%

-Syllabus content: section 3-international economics 1070

-Students answer one question from a choice of two.

-Section B

-Syllabus content: section 4-development economics

-Students answer one question from a choice of two.
+Assessment component SL Weighting External assessment Paper 1 An extended response paper 80% Section A Syllabus content: section 1-microeconomics Students answer one question from a choice of two.
+40% Section B Syllabus content: section 2-macroeconomics Students answer one question from a choice of two.
+Paper 2 A data response paper.
+40%

-Internal assessment 20% This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-Students produce a portfolio of three commentaries, based on different sections of the syllabus and on published extracts from the news media.
-Maximum 750 words x 3
+Section A Syllabus content: section 3-international economics Students answer one question from a choice of two.
+Section B Syllabus content: section 4-development economics Internal assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+20% Students produce a portfolio of three commentaries, based on different sections of the syllabus and on published extracts from the news media.

 Assessment component HL Weighting

 External assessment 80%

-Paper 1 30%
+Paper 1

 An extended response paper

 Section A

-Syllabus content: section 1-microeconomics
+Syllabus content: section 1-microeconomics 30%

 Students answer one question from a choice of two.
+30%

 Section B

 Syllabus content: section 2-macroeconomics

 Students answer one question from a choice of two.

-Paper 2 30%
+Paper 2

 A data response paper

 Section A

-Syllabus content: section 3-international economics
+Syllabus content: section 3-international economics 200/

 Students answer one question from a choice of two.
+30%

 Section B

 Syllabus content: section 4-development economics

 Students answer one question from a choice of two.

-Paper 3 20%
+Paper 3

-HL extension paper
+HL extension paper 20%

-Syllabus content, including HL extension material: sections 1 to 4-microeconomics, macroeconomics, international economics,
+Syllabus content, including HL extension material: sections 1 to 4.

-Internal assessment ( 20% This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+Internal Assessment This component is internally assessed by the teacher and externally moderated by

+the IB at the end of the course.
 Students produce a portfolio of three commentaries, based on different sections of the syllabus and on published extracts from the news media.
-Maximum 750 words x 3 (45 marks)
+Maximum 750 words X 3 (45 marks).
+20%